exercism/cpp/exercises/concept/doctor-data/.docs/hints.md

 ## 3. Look into the inner workings

-- the `shoot_buster` member function seems to be depenedent on an internal counter.
+- The `shoot_buster` member function seems to be depenedent on an internal counter.

-## 4. Complete the picture